abubakar508/npm-package-tmdb-ts-api-/README.md

-# TMDB TypeScript NPM package or NextJS and React typescript applications
+# TMDB TypeScript NPM package and NodeJS wrapper for NextJS and React typescript applications

 TMDB TypeScript API is a Node.js wrapper and package that provides a TypeScript-friendly interface for interacting with The Movie Database (TMDB) API.
 It simplifies the process of making requests to TMDB API endpoints and handling responses, allowing you to quickly integrate TMDB data into your TypeScript projects.